‘World’s Hottest Weather Girl’ Yanet Garcia Flaunts Her Dance Moves In Skintight Yoga Pants

 “So beautiful,” said another follower.

 Yanet has indicated in a previous post that her services will become available in 2020.
 She said that she has been focused on her fitness for the past 10 years, and she often gets asked how she got her body to look like it does.
 Partnering with FitPlan gives her the opportunity to share what she has learned with her fans.
-She said working with the company was a dream come true, adding that it was also her dream to inspire people to live happier and healthier lives.
+She said that working with the company was a dream come true, adding that it was also her dream to inspire people to live happier and healthier lives.

 “You and your dreams are worth it but you must dedicate consistently over the years, and it will pay off!” she wrote.

 Yanet’s hard work has certainly paid off.
 She has a fabulous figure, and she doesn’t mind showing it off every once in a while.
-That body is the reason why Yanet has been dubbed the “world’s hottest weather girl.”
-As The inquisitr reported in September, the stunner thrilled fans wearing a pair of sexy Daisy Dukes and a crop top.
+That body is one reason why Yanet has been dubbed the “world’s hottest weather girl.”
+As The Inquisitr reported in September, the stunner thrilled fans by wearing a pair of sexy Daisy Dukes and a crop top.

 She often shares photos of her working on the set of Hoy, where she reports on the weather in skimpy outfits that showcase her world-famous curves.